Sean-Lan/JS-Slider/README.md

     });

 # License

-You can use this demo for any purpose.
+There is no license and you can use this demo for any purpose.